fastvim/fastvim/README.md

 ```
 Replace <extension> with the file type you're working with (e.g., java, go, sql).
 Autocompletions, syntax highlighting, and LSP features will be ready to assist you.

+**update distro**

+To update the distro you have two options, `:FastUpdate` which will update the distro to the latest version, and `:FastStable` which will update the distro to the latest stable version (recommended)

 **Explore Keymaps**
 This configuration comes with pre-mapped keys for common actions.
 Check the keybindings guide by pressing: